arqamrp/arqamrp.github.io/_posts/2023-03-24-The-Aesthetics-of-the-P-K-Kelkar-Library.md

 ***

-I'm certain most people, aesthetics connoiseurs or not, would agree that academic buildings at IITK are gloomy.
+I'm certain most people, aesthetics connoiseurs or not, would agree that the old academic buildings at IITK are gloomy.
 I'm sure some of it has to do with the fact that academic buildings are associated with, well, academics.
 Regardless, I'd like to extrapolate this general statement about *vibe* to a more specific observation; academic building architecture at IITK is gloomy and soulless (excluding a few new buildings like the aforementioned new lecture hall complex).

 ![](https://upload.wikimedia.org/wikipedia/commons/e/e7/IIT_Kanpur_Faculty_Building.JPG)